Indianapolis Probation Violation Attorney

 Typical punishments include community service, additional probationary terms, an extension of the probationary period, or revocation of your probation.

 It’s important to remember that minor violations or honest mistakes may lead to minor punishments, but serious violations could send you to jail.
+Your Indiana defense attorney can help get you the best possible outcome.

-Contesting an Alleged Probation Violation
+Can I Contest an Alleged Probation Violation?

-You do not have to plead guilty to a probation violation.
-If you deny the allegations, a contested hearing will be schedule.
 The burden of proof for the state in this situation is not as high as during a criminal trial.
 The standard is based upon the preponderance of the evidence, which means the state only has to prove that it was more likely than not that you committed the violation.

 This hearing is not the same as a trial in front of a jury, though both sides will present their case to the judge.
 The state will offer up evidence that it is likely that you violated one or more terms of your probation.
-Your criminal defense attorney will show the holes or missing evidence in the state’s case while also providing evidence that you followed the terms of your probation.

 Your Indianapolis Probation Violation Attorney